leowitcroz/leowitcroz/README.md

 ### Hi there 👋

 My name is Leonardo i'm a developer student, currently studying CSS || HTML || JavaScript || Angular;
+For more precision go on the dashboard on the end of the page!

 <div align="center">
   <a href="https://github.com/leowitcroz">